Edibles vs Vape: Pros & Cons (and Which is Right for You)

 Edibles vs Vaping Cannabis

-The way edibles and inhaled cannabis – like vaping – are processed in the body differs greatly.
+The way edibles and inhaled cannabis – like vaping – are processed in the body differs significantly.
 When someone eats an edible, the cannabinoids contained in the product are metabolized in the liver before they enter the bloodstream and act on cannabinoid receptors throughout the body.
 This additional metabolization delays the onset of the edible’s effects and the release of cannabinoids, making the effects last longer.

 In contrast, inhaling cannabis takes effect much more quickly.
 That’s because the cannabinoids are absorbed directly through the lungs and straight into the bloodstream, which is why people who smoke or vape feel the effects more quickly.